—— FREE LUNCH & LEARN · WOODRUFF HEALTH SCIENCES LIBRARY

 Optional: professional headshot

-Optional: on-camera practice for LinkedIn or talks
+Optional: on-camera practice for LinkedIn or conference talks

 2 free months of the Translating Your Expertise Summer Sessions ($54 value)